aronmarriott-smith/eg-routing-plugin/readme.md

 ##Requirements

 * To run this plugin you will need a copy of WordPress 4.4 or grater - you can download the latest version from [wordpress.org](https://wordpress.org/download/).
 * The recommended version of PHP to run this plugin is 5.6 or grater.
-However or plugin is backwards compatible to PHP 5.3.
+However our plugin is backwards compatible to PHP 5.3.

 ##Quick Start